-Enrolment: August 2025
+Enrolment: Tuesday 26 and Wednesday 27 August 2025

-In the new starter information, there will be a personalised appointment for you to attend a one-to-one meeting at the end of August/beginning of September.
-You will discuss your GCSE results, finalise your subject choices and collect your student lanyard, timetable and welcome pack.
+In the new starter information, there will be a personalised appointment for you to attend a one-to-one meeting during the last week of the summer break.
+You will discuss your GCSE results, finalise your subject choices and collect your student lanyard, timetable and welcome pack; ensuring you are ready to start your courses in September.